 Assembling a beautiful cheese board is easier than you may think.
 The rule is, there are no rules!
 Follow these easy instructions on putting together a breathtaking cheese board to share with friends.
 You will impress yourself and wow your guests.

 I attended the NY Dairy Tour with the American Diary Association and we had the pleasure of having Clair, A Cheesemonger's Daughter, teach us how to assemble a cheese board.
 Did you read that!?
 She is the daughter of a Cheesemonger.
 Her father was the founding manager of Dean & Deluca in NYC.
 Yes, THAT Dean & Deluca.
 So you knew I sat took notes and listened to every word she had to say.
 I am sharing this knowledge with you!

 What is a cheesemonger?

-A cheesemonger is the person who sells cheese, butter and other dairy products, usually in an upscale grocery.
+A cheesemonger is a person who sells cheese, butter and other dairy products, usually in an upscale grocery.
 They are responsible for being knowledgeable on all the cheese, giving suggestions, pairings and recipe suggestions to their customers.
 They are the sommelier of the cheese world.

 Rules of putting together a cheese board

 - Start with a wooden or slate board

 - Go with an odd number of cheeses

 - Have a board big enough to have room for the cheeses and the ramekins and accompaniments